webclinic017/eodhistoricaldata-dl/readme.md

 ## Caveats

-This tool requires a paid subscription to [eodhistoricaldata.com](eodhistoricaldata.com).
+You will need a paid subscription to [eodhistoricaldata.com](eodhistoricaldata.com).

 Additionally, this tool will only retrieve stocks listed in the United States.